Abraliopsis morisii: Distribution

 This squid has been observed at depths of between 15 and 3417.5 m in temperatures between 2.336 and 22.962 C. It has been found in areas with high nitrate, salinity, phosphate, and oxygen levels and also in areas with low silicate concentrations.
 It occurs over a large area and is classified as a least-concern species by the IUCN.

+Taxonomy

-TaxonomyAbraliopsis morisii was described by Jean Baptiste Vérany in 1839 as Onychoteuthis morisii.
+Abraliopsis morisii was described by Jean Baptiste Vérany in 1839 as Onychoteuthis morisii.
 It is also known by the synonyms Abralia jattai, Abralia lonnbergi, Abralia mediterranea, Abralia pfefferi, Abraliopsis pfefferi, Onychoteuthis morisii, and Teleoteuthis caribaea.